dalbay/Angular-and-NET_Core-Sample-App/README.md

 - Type in the terminal `$ dotnet new angular` to build a new angular project
 - Run the project - `dotnet run` and click on the localhost link; this will open the build in template.

+## 2. Web API architectural overview

+- ClientApp folder has the Angular-related files
+- Controllers folder has all the Web API controllers
+- Pages folder